aadhi001/aadhi001/README.md

 # Hi there, I'm Aadhithyan Pandian! 👋
-#### AI Enthusiast | Computer Vision | Java & Python Backend Developer
+#### AI Student | Computer Vision for Autonomous Driving | Previously Software Engineer

 Welcome to my GitHub profile!
-I'm a passionate software developer currently pursuing my M.Sc. in Artificial Intelligence at BTU Cottbus, Germany.
-I have a strong foundation in backend development using Java, Spring Boot, and Python—and now I'm on a mission to **master computer vision** and contribute to impactful AI projects.
+I am an experienced software engineer currently pursuing my M.Sc. in Artificial Intelligence at BTU Cottbus, Germany.
+I have a strong foundation in backend development using Java, Spring Boot, and Python and now I'm on a mission to **master computer vision** for autonomous driving.

 ---